Kamov A-7: Operational history

 During the Winter War, the A-7 and A-7bis were used as artillery spotters, piloted by Colonel A. Ivanovsky and Colonel D. Kosits.
 They were also used for several reconnaissance sorties.

 In the spring of 1941 the A-7 was used to pollinate fruit trees in an expedition to the foothills of the Tien Shan.
 During World War II the A-7-3A aircraft were used on the Western Front near Smolensk to assist with adjusting artillery fire.
 The aircraft were also used during night flights to drop leaflets on enemy positions.
-One of the A-7-3A models has its fuselage, wings, and bladed pierced by heavy machine gun fire.
+One of the A-7-3A models has its fuselage, wings, and blades pierced by heavy machine gun fire.
 The observer's legs were wounded as was the pilot's arm, but they were able to fly the damaged autogyro back to their own lines.
 It was repaired at the village of Bilimbai (Sverdlovsk Oblast), where the design bureau had been relocated due to advancing German forces.